violentmonkey/violentmonkey.github.io/src/pages/pages/privacy/index.md

 ### Changes To This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.

-You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+History of changes will be kept in this [repository](https://github.com/violentmonkey/violentmonkey.github.io).

 ### Contact Us